fastly/WordPress-Plugin/readme.txt

 _Note: you can enable "soft" purging for urls.
 You can read more about soft purging [here](https://www.fastly.com/blog/introducing-soft-purge-more-efficient-way-mark-outdated-content) and [here](https://docs.fastly.com/guides/purging/soft-purges)._

+_Note: you can optionally introduce an artifical delay between publishing and purging using to prevent wait conditions._

 == Prequisites ==

 The server must have "php5-curl" installed on the server you are hosting Wordpress with e.g